braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/push_notifications/integration.md

 #### What if I can't register a service worker in the root directory?

 By default, a service worker can only be used within the same directory it is registered in.
 For example, if your service worker file exists in `/assets/service-worker.js`, it would only be possible to register it within `example.com/assets/*` or a subdirectory of the `assets` folder, but not on your homepage (`example.com/`).
-For this reason, it is recommended to host and register the service worker in the root directory (i.e., `https://example.com/service-worker.js`).
+For this reason, it is recommended to host and register the service worker in the root directory (such as `https://example.com/service-worker.js`).

 If you cannot register a service worker in your root domain, an alternative approach is to use the [`Service-Worker-Allowed`](https://w3c.github.io/ServiceWorker/#service-worker-script-response) HTTP header when serving your service worker file.
 By configuring your server to return `Service-Worker-Allowed: /` in the response for the service worker, this will instruct the browser to broaden the scope and allow it to be used from within a different directory.